nmh4598/nmh4598/README.md

 # Welcome to my github! 👋
 ## About me :mortar_board:
 I'm studying to become a **Data Analyst** at **Data Scientist**.
 I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.
-I'm passionate about technology, movies, football and specially cooking .
+I'm passionate about technology, movies, football, cooking and specially music  .

 ## What I know :computer:
 - Statistical software: